GoogleChrome/web.dev/src/site/content/en/notifications/codelab-notifications-get-started/index.md

 If you got stuck, here's the completed code for this codelab: [glitch.com/edit/#!/codelab-notifications-get-started-completed](https://glitch.com/edit/#!/codelab-notifications-get-started-completed)

-Check out the next codelab in this series, [Handle notifications with a service worker](codelab-notifications-service-worker), to explore further!
+Take a look at the next codelab in this series, [Handle notifications with a service worker](codelab-notifications-service-worker), to explore further!